Published: February 2, 2024 | Last Updated: December 19, 2024

 In this structure, the story’s events are presented out of chronological order, often with flashbacks or flash-forwards.

-Pulp Fiction (1994), directed by Quentin Tarantino, is a classic example of a film that employs a non-linear narrative structure.
+Pulp Fiction (1994), directed by Quentin Tarantino, is a classic example of a film that uses a non-linear narrative structure.

 Circular Narrative

-Also known as a closed loop structure, this narrative structure begins and ends in the same place, creating a sense of completion or cyclical nature.
+Also called a closed-loop structure, this narrative starts and ends in the same place, giving a sense of completion or a cycle.

 Episodic Narrative